WebsiteBeaver/react-native-document-scanner-plugin/README.md

 ### iOS

+1. Open `ios/Podfile` and set `platform :ios` to `13` or higher

-iOS requires the following usage description be added and filled out for your app in `Info.plist`:
+2. iOS requires the following usage description be added and filled out for your app in `Info.plist`:

 - `NSCameraUsageDescription` (`Privacy - Camera Usage Description`)

 ### Android

-Open `android/gradle.properties` and add `org.gradle.jvmargs=-Xmx2048m`
+1. Open `android/gradle.properties` and add `org.gradle.jvmargs=-Xmx2048m`

 ## Examples